 Old City Coffee

-Old City Coffee has been a Philadelphia institution for over 35 years.
-With locations in Old City and Reading Terminal Market, they supply some of the best coffee the city has to offer.
+Old City Coffee has been a Philadelphia institution for nearly 40 years.
+With locations in Old City and Reading Terminal Market, they have supplied some of the best coffee the city has to offer since a decade before Starbucks arrived.

-Old City Coffee focuses on freshness, roasting very small batches of high-grade Arabica beans on site to deliver a top-quality product.
+Old City Coffee roasts very small batches of high-grade Arabica beans on site to deliver a top-quality product.
 Grab a housemade pastry alongside your flat white or cappuccino.
 If you’re in the market for beans, their 1893 blend celebrating the anniversary of Reading Terminal is a great full bodied choice with hints of chocolate and cherry.
 Locations: 221 Church Street; 1136 Arch; 51 N. 12th St.

 Anthony’s Italian Coffee House

-A mainstay of Philly’s Italian Market, Anthony’s Italian Coffee House has been crafting espresso drinks and other favorites in their old-school coffee shop for over 25 years.
-Using beans roasted on site, this family-run business makes some of the best espresso macchiatos and cortados around.
-Pair one of their coffees, teas, or hot chocolates with a pastry made in house for a perfect breakfast.
+A mainstay of the Italian Market, Anthony’s Italian Coffee House crafts espresso drinks and other favorites using beans roasted on site.
+Pair one of their espresso macchiatos, teas, or hot chocolates with a pastry made in house for a perfect breakfast.
+The sfogliatella is an excellent choice.
+We won’t judge if you come back for chocolate and gelato later in the day (in fact, we recommend it).
 Location: 903 S. 9th St.

 Rowhome Coffee

-Both spots serve La Colombe coffee, and the sandwiches are available all day long.
+Both locations serve La Colombe coffee, and the sandwiches are available all day long.
+They’re part of our regular rotation and one of our favorites.
+Weekend lines can be long but tend to move quickly.
 Location: 2536 Pine Street; 2152 N. Front Street

 Rival Bros.
 Coffee Roasters

-At its locations around the city, Rival Bros. features all the drinks a coffee lover could want.
-You’ll find drip coffee, espresso drinks, a pour-over bar, and even smooth BlackTop nitro in cans.
+At its locations around the city, Rival Bros. features drip coffee, espresso drinks, a pour-over bar, and even smooth BlackTop nitro in cans.

 Everything starts at the Rival Bros. roastery in northeast Philadelphia where they focus on custom blends and seasonal single-origin beans that ultimately turn into the perfect drinks.
-Rival Bros. also serves outstanding pastries and other treats from local bakery Mighty Bread and baked goods from Manayunk-based Crust Vegan Bakery.
-Locations: 2400 Lombard St.; 1100 Tasker St.
+Rival Bros. also serves outstanding pastries and other treats from local bakery Mighty Bread Co. and French specialties like croissants and beignets from Au Fournil.
+Locations: 2400 Lombard St.; 1100 Tasker St.; 3145 W. Jefferson St.; 1134 Sansom St.; 1701 N. 2nd St.

 Greenstreet Coffee Co.